In November 2018, I had the opportunity to present at the Oldways Whole Grains Council Conference in Seattle, Washington.

 As our current political moment incites numerous protests and with them a new archive of protest posters, Megan Elias has begun a public history project—Dishing it Out: Food-Themed Protest Posters—to archive these political ephemera.

 Food studies books addressing African American foodways represent a rich, important, and growing area of food studies research.
-Here’s a roundup of 20 books for your reading list.
+Here’s 33 books for your reading list.

 Gyorgy Scrinis argues that the corporate food industry has captured, appropriated, and co-opted the discourse of nutritionism in their product development and marketing.